pschaus/book_lepl1402/source/part1.rst

 boolean  true, false                                               :code:`boolean a = true;`
 ======== ========================================================= ========================

 As you can see, each primitive type has a limited range of values it can represent.
-If you don't respect this range, very strange things will happen in your program.
+For example, a variable of type :code:`int` can be only used for integer numbers between :math:`-2^{31}` and :math:`2^{31}-1`.
+If you don't respect the range of a type, very strange things will happen in your program!
 Try this code in IntelliJ (copy it into the "main" method of your program):

 ..  code-block:: java